What is a Camp Leader?

 Because the Camp Leader role is for young people living with HIV, there will be occasions at camp where you will be asked about your personal experience, by CHIVA staff and by young people.
 Therefore it will be important to feel able to be honest about this when you complete the application form.
 If you share difficulties or struggles this won't prevent your application being taken forward.
 These personal reflections and discussions will continue during the training with your supervisor and during group supervision at camp, and you will be able to be supported.

 What would I gain from being a camp leader?

 - Direct experience of working with young people

 - An experience working alongside other like-minded young people living with HIV

 - Being involved in a unique experience for young people living with HIV.

-If selected all Camp Leaders must attend a four-day training residential where you will get to know your team and get the chance to develop new knowledge and skills in working with children and young people.
+If selected all Camp Leaders must attend a four-day training residential (venue TBC), arriving on the afternoon of Wednesday 27th May and going home at the end of the day on Saturday 30th May.
+At this residential you will get to know your team and get the chance to develop new knowledge and skills in working with children and young people.
 Many of these skills will be useful in other jobs and will be good for your CV.

-All travel expenses and food throughout the training are provided.
+All travel expenses will be covered and food provided during the course.

 PLEASE NOTE ATTENDANCE AT THE TRAINING DOES NOT MEAN YOU WILL DEFINITELY BE SELECTED AS A CAMP LEADER.
 CHIVA STAFF WILL ASSESS THE TEAM AND CONFIRM THE SELECTIONS AFTER THE TRAINING COURSE.